Health

 Over the course of their lives, Boomers have benefited from a multitude of medical advances.
 They were the first generation to benefit from many of the 20th century vaccines that reduced incidences of serious childhood diseases.
 Subsequently, new medical developments have reduced deaths from cancer, heart disease, and other serious health conditions.

 But science has not been able to guarantee that the process of growing older will be free from illness or disability.
 As people age, health problems increase, a fact that Boomers are just beginning to face.
 While younger Boomers are still generally enjoying good health, older Boomers are beginning to confront health problems.
-In addition, although Boomers are aware of the need to be proactive in maintaining good health, many are not doing so.
-In 2002, 38% of younger Boomers (aged 35 to 44) and 31% of older Boomers (aged 45 to 54) were current users of some form of tobacco.
-Many Boomers are overweight and a significant percentage is obese.
-Most do not get recommended levels of exercise.
+In addition, although Boomers are aware of the need to be proactive in maintaining good health, many struggle to do so.
+A significant number of Boomers still use some form of tobacco, many are overweight and even obese, and most do not get recommended levels of exercise.

-Being able to access and understand health information and navigate complex health care systems will become an increasingly important skill for mid-life adults to master.
+Being able to access and understand health information and navigate complex health care systems will become an increasingly important skill for mid-life adults, and adults of all ages, to master – highlighting another potential role for public libraries.